mjvalade/7-fonts/README.md

 7 Weeks of Fonts - typography challenge

 ## Week 1.
-When tempted to fight fire with fire, remember that the Fire Department usually uses water.
+"When tempted to fight fire with fire, remember that the Fire Department usually uses water."